Solving discrete constrained problems on de Rham complex: Numerical experiments

 \subsection{Example 3}

 The third numerical example is the mixed Maxwell equation with Neumann boundary condition on the domian $ \Omega_2 $:

+The sizes of the matrices in its discrete system are $ N = 81504 $ and $ M = 28512 $.
 Because there is a tunnel in this domain, the cohomology space of this form is not empty and $ \dim \mbC_0 = 1 $.
 We use the equivalent problem \eqref{equiv_H1_all_g1} to solve the matrix system of this problem.
-Figure \ref{example_3} shows the convergence histories of the eigenvalue problem and linear systems
+Figure \ref{example_3} shows the convergence histories of the eigenvalue problem and linear systems in \eqref{equiv_H1_all_g1}.